 Head Ti S6 is the first of our lightweight features products.
 Its weight of 9 ounces makes it more powerful and controllable for games in leagues.
 The racket’s durability increases because all the weight is converted to the head when you hit it.

-oval head Shape:
+Oval head Shape:

-After playing this racket, our game took off, even though I lack facilities for tennis games.
+After playing this racket, our game took off, even though I lacked facilities for tennis games.
 I have learned a lot of things from this racket.
 In spite of its large head, this racket is lighter.
 There is a large sweet spot in my ground and serve strokes.

 |Head Size||The 114 square inches oval head-shaped racket.|